2021 OFFICE BEARERS

 Karen has experience in project accounting, financial accounting and management accounting.
 She is a member of the Governance and Strategy, and Women in Business Discussion Groups, and from 2006 to 2007 was a member of the CPA Australia Young Professionals Network in Victoria.

 Christine Winwick CPA – Councillor

 Christine practices in the FMCG, management and financial accounting areas of speciality.
 She serves on the TAG Committee as the current joint Deputy Chair, and is a mentor and advocate for finance professions of varying ages.
 As part of the Divisional Council, Christine is keen to transform mindsets, continue education and echo the benefits of being active CPAs in the member community.

 Senior Business Analyst and China Business Development Manager, Stewart Brown

 Shan has experience in consulting and financial modelling, business analysis, strategic planning, merging and alliance feasibility, and industry benchmarking.
-She has been an adjudicator of Australasian Reporting Awards (ARA) reports for the past three years.
-Shan is currently a member of CPA Australia’s Risk and WeChat discussion groups, convenor for the Chatswood discussion group and deputy chair of CPA Australia’s Not-for-profit Committee.
+She’s been an adjudicator of Australasian Reporting Awards (ARA) for the past three years and is currently a member of CPA Australia’s Risk and WeChat Discussion Groups, convenor for the Chatswood Discussion Group and Deputy Chair of CPA Australia’s Not-for-profit Committee.